totem-it/sam-skeleton/README.md

 extends JsonResource

-- `toArray()` method transforms the resource into an array
-- `with()` method includes information about the apiVersion
-- `newCollection()` Creates a new ApiCollection instance for a given resource collection.
 - `whenHasAttribute()` Checks if the resource has the specified attribute.
-- `noContent()` - creates an ApiResource instance with `true` as the resource value, which allows the response to be returned with an HTTP 204 No Content code.
+- `noContent()` - Creates an `ApiResource` instance with `true` as the resource value, which allows the response to be returned with an HTTP 204 (No Content) status code.
+This status indicates that the operation was successful but does not return any content.
 ---

 ## ValueObject

 Useful in value objects (VO) or data transfer objects (DTOs) where you often need to validate and parse input data before using it.
 It provides a simple and reusable way to handle common parsing scenarios.

 Parse the property to a trimmed string or returns null.